sothawo/mapjfx/README.md

 ## about

-Information about the project can be found at [the sothawo website](http://www.sothawo.com/projects/mapjfx/)
+mapjfx uses OpenLayers to provide a JavaFX Pane with a map.
+More Information about the project can be found at [the sothawo website](http://www.sothawo.com/projects/mapjfx/)

 ## license